 Land Rover’s Range Rover Evoque, the second-generation follow-up to the smash-hit original, will arrive this spring, to be followed later in the year by a heavily revised version of Land Rover’s best-selling model, the Discovery Sport.
 Finally the Defender will be revealed in what is turning out to be one of the most eagerly anticipated events the industry has yet seen.

-Jaguar will once again try to assert its influence on the junior executive saloon market with a heavily revised XE.
+Jaguar will once again try to assert its influence on the junior executive saloon market with a heavily revised Jaguar XE.
 Changes include a significantly updated interior, in order to give the car the kind of all-round appeal it needs to compete in the segment over and above the way it drives.

-Those changes will make it to the XF later in the year, while the company will also enjoy the crowning of its best-selling F-Pace range with a new SVR model.
-The company will also mark the first full year of sales of its first electric car, the I-Pace.
+Those changes will make it to the Jaguar XF later in the year, while the company will also enjoy the crowning of its best-selling Jaguar F-Pace range with a new SVR model.
+The company will also mark the first full year of sales of its first electric car, the Jaguar I-Pace.
 In the background, development will continue of the next-generation – and all-electric – XJ, ahead of its likely reveal next year as a radical reinvention of Jaguar’s flagship as the firm continues its move towards being a more electric-focused brand.